pavelsr/FabKey/README.md

 # FabKey

-Completely opensource Arduino-based access control system for FabLabs/Hackerspaces/any public space wants cheap access control
+Completely opensource Arduino-based access control system for FabLabs/Hackerspaces/any collaborative space which needs cheap access control
 Support Wiegand readers with keypad too (like Smartec ST-PR160EK) Based on software Ardiuno interrupts and timers.
-Easy control it via web browser or Telegram bot Backend is based on Perl.
+Easy control it via web browser or Telegram bot.
+Is possible to add customs scripts for opening doors (e.g. if you have two doors and you need to open it one by one for current balancing)
+Backend is based on Perl.

 ## Features